Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 How Do You Test for APS?

-You can request APS blood tests from your fertility specialist or IVF clinic.
-If you are trying to conceive naturally, you can obtain APS blood tests from the NHS if you have had 3 miscarriages as it forms a part of the recurrent miscarriage testing procedure.
-To diagnose APS, you would usually need two blood tests at least 12 weeks apart.
-However, most fertility specialists will treat the antibodies if one or more of them are elevated, even without repeat testing.
+APS blood tests can be requested from your fertility specialist or IVF clinic.
+If you are trying to conceive naturally, you can obtain APS blood tests from the NHS if you have had 3 miscarriages, since it forms a part of the recurrent miscarriage testing procedure.

 One Day Tests, Edgbaston, Birmingham: